The Pre-Decimal Penny in UK History and Culture

 A Penny for the Guy

 The tradition of lighting a bonfire on November 5th continued after 1605 and still takes place today.
-According to the BBC, the custom of burning an effigy that represented Guy Fawkes started in the nineteenth century.
-At some point fireworks were added to the celebration.
+The custom of burning an effigy that represented Guy Fawkes reportedly started in the nineteenth century.
+At some point, fireworks were added to the celebration.

 Today the November 5th celebration is often a communal one.
 A big bonfire and fireworks display is held in an open space within the community.
 When I was a child, the celebration was more often held by individual families.
 My father lit fireworks for my family in our back garden on bonfire night, as many other families did.
 I sometimes saw a guy that someone else in my neighbourhood had created, though like a bonfire it wasn't part of my celebration.

 The guy seems to have been more popular in the past than it is today.
 Children often made the effigy and then pushed it around in a wheelbarrow, a pram (baby carriage), or a pushchair (stroller), asking for "a penny for the guy".
 It was a traditional way for them to make money to buy fireworks or sweets (candy).
 According to what I've read, the tradition is rare today.
 Effigies are still burned in bonfires, however, even though this could be considered an unpleasant tradition.

 "Black Bess or the Knight of the Road" told the story of Dick Turpin and his horse.
 It dates from circa 1860.
 "Varney the Vampire or the Feast of Blood" dates from 1845.
 Each periodical cost one penny per issue, or 1d.
 Sometimes free issues were added to a paid one as a bonus.